 - 1. The priority at the end of a play is to get into position ready for the next one.
 Only if a serious incident occurs (such as a foul or misconduct, an injury, or a breakage of the chain) should your routine be interrupted. - 2.
-If Team A makes substitutions while the snapper is at, near or moving towards his position at the line of scrimmage: - (a) Check whether Team B responds to Team A's substitutions. - (b) If so (or if in doubt for up to 3 seconds after a Team A incoming substitute enters the field of play or end zones), signal [Sup36] to the Referee and shout "subs on". - (c) Drop the signal [Sup36] once it is clear that Team B has completed its substitutions (or does not make any). - 3.
-If you want to speak to a player on the field (e.g. to warn him that he was close to fouling), it often saves time to relay the message via the Referee (for a Team A player) or the Umpire or Back Judge (for a Team B player).
+If Team A makes substitutions while the snapper is at, near or moving towards their position at the line of scrimmage: - (a) Any official should be prepared to step in and shut down a play that violates the substitution rule. - (b) Give the matching substitutes signal [Sup36] to the Referee and shout "subs on". - (c) Hold the signal until the Referee has taken control of the process. - 3.
+If you want to speak to a player on the field (e.g. to warn them that they are close to fouling), it often saves time to relay the message via the Referee or Centre Judge§ (for a Team A player) or the Umpire or Back Judge (for a Team B player).
 Don't delay the game unnecessarily by entering either team's huddle, unless a timeout is still in progress.
+Never attempt to speak to a player during a hurry-up or no-huddle offense.§ - 4.
+Maintain your concentration, and think about the next play. - 5.
+[LINE JUDGE WHEN THERE IS AN ALTERNATE CREW] - (a) When the ball is declared ready for play for the next down, instruct the alternate down box operator to move their box to the new position. - (b) When a new line to gain is established and the chain is set, instruct the alternate line-to-gain marker operator to move it to the new position. - 6.
+[LINESMAN] Don't spend so much time interacting with the chain crew that you disregard your other duties watching players and communicating with colleagues.